Learning The Minimum Action Distance: Experiments

 \textbf{Baselines.} We compare our methods against QRL~\citep{wang2023optimal}, a recent quasimetric reinforcement learning approach that learns state representations using the Interval Quasimetric Embedding (IQE) formulation.
 QRL employs a Lagrangian optimization scheme where the objective maximizes the distance between states while maintaining locality constraints.

+We also compare against PlanDist~\citep{steccanella2022state} and a variant of PlanDist that uses the simple quasimetric PlanDist-Simple.

-We also compare against the approach by \citet{park2024foundationpolicieshilbertrepresentations}, an offline reinforcement learning method that embeds states into a learned Hilbert space.
+Finally, we compare against the approach by \citet{park2024foundationpolicieshilbertrepresentations}, an offline reinforcement learning method that embeds states into a learned Hilbert space.
 In this space, the distance between embedded states approximates the MAD, leading to a symmetric distance metric that cannot capture the natural asymmetry of the true MAD.
 We include this comparison to demonstrate the benefits of methods that explicitly model the quasimetric nature of the MAD over those that do not.

 \textbf{Environments.} To evaluate the proposed methods, we designed a suite of environments where the true MAD is known, enabling a precise quantitative assessment of our learned representations.
-This perfect knowledge of the ground truth distances allows us to rigorously evaluate how well different algorithms recover the underlying structure of the environment.
-The environments are illustrated in Figure~\ref{fig:environments}, with full details provided in Appendix~\ref*{app:environments}.
+This perfect knowledge of the ground-truth distances allows us to rigorously evaluate how well different algorithms recover the underlying structure of the environment.
+A subset of the environments are illustrated in Figure~\ref{fig:environments}, with full details provided in Appendix~\ref{app:environments}.

 Our test environments span a comprehensive range of MDP characteristics: